StreamedLine/StreamedLine.github.io/_posts/2016-11-23-which_this_is_this.markdown

 We see that *this* in *inner_scope* changed depending on how the function was called.

-When we invoked the function in the regular way, *this* referred to the Window object.
+When we called the function in the regular way, *this* referred to the Window object.
-When invoked it with the *call* method, the parameter we passed to the function became our *this*.
+When called the function with the *call* method, the parameter we passed to *call* method became our *this*.

 Let's consider one more example: